HuygensING/republic-project/textrepo/pim2tr/ts/README.md

 # PIM -> TextRepo

-Import PIM files and metadata into the Text Repository
+Import Pergamon Images (PIM) files and metadata into the Text Repository (TR)
-- The environment is configured using environment variables
+- The environment is configured in docker-compose.yml
 - Types and records are imported from a csv file
+- The Google auth token can be found as a header in images.diginfra.net/pim requests, after logging in

-## First time
+## Preparation
-Add files:
+Remove `.example` postfix from:
 - types.csv
 - external-identifiers.csv
-- .env

 Modify docker-compose.yml:
 - network